ekmadsen/IdentityService/README.md

 }
 ```

-Write a Register action that allows user to register an account:
+Write a Register action that enables a user to register an account:

 ```C#
 [AllowAnonymous]